DougSalt/lkt/PUBLISHING.md

 See [here](https://github.com/NetLogo/NetLogo-Libraries#netlogo-libraries) for iinstructions.

-Fork the repository ihttps://github.com/NetLogo/NetLogo-Libraries in github.com.
+Fork the repository in https://github.com/NetLogo/NetLogo-Libraries in github.com.
 This is done by clicking the fork button in the right hand corner of the screen.
 Then clone this repository

 ```
 git clone git@github.com:/DougSalt/NetLogo-Libraries